 The Price-Anderson Act is a United States federal law which governs liability-related issues and ensures the availability of funds for public liability claims arising from a nuclear incident at any U.S. licensed nuclear facility.
 It also seeks to limit the liability of nuclear reactor owners for such claims from any single incident.
 As of September 30, 2023, the liability limit per incident is \$13.8 billion for such claims, which is funded by insurance coverage from American Nuclear Insurers (approximately \$450 million in coverage), with the remainder covered by an industry retrospective assessment program.
 In October 2023, the liability limit for public liability and approved legal costs per incident increased to approximately \$16 billion for such claims.
-On January 1, 2024, American Nuclear Insurers expects to increase primary insurance coverage to \$500 million, resulting in a commensurate increase in total coverage, but that increase has not yet occurred.
+On January 1, 2024, American Nuclear Insurers increased primary insurance coverage to \$500 million, resulting in a commensurate increase in total coverage.